pecknigel/learning-resources/index.md

 ## Tasks for Coding Practice

 Collections of practice tasks to improve your coding skills.
-Learn techniques for crafting software.
+Learn and practice essential techniques for crafting software.

-**The Big Three: Arrays, Objects and Collections**
+**The Big Three: Arrays, Objects, Collections**
 [Currently in Production]

+**Codifying Logic: Make Decisions with Code**
+[Not Currently in Production]

+**Repeat Yourself: Loops, Iteration and Scope**
+[Not Currently in Production]

-Working on this the weekend November 23/24.
+Working on these the weekend November 23/24.
 Plenty more of these to come.
 Collections to cover all of the basic coding techniques.
 How to put the pieces together to build software.

 ---